 Jochem graduated from Harvard Law School in 2002, where he was a member of the Harvard International Law Journal.
 He received his undergraduate degree in history and political science from Tulane University, where he graduated summa cum laude.
 Jochem is licensed to practice in New York and Colorado.
 When not behind his computer, Jochem can often be found breaking his mountain bikes on local trails.
 During the winter he prefers to be covered in snow.

 For as long as she can remember, Cindy has always believed in the power of business as a vehicle for influence and transformation.
-When Cindy joined Campbell Law Group in July of 2012, she was thrilled to leverage her broad-based corporate transactional practice to advise and support entrepreneurs, particularly those focused on social change.
+When Cindy joined Blue Dot in July of 2012, she was thrilled to leverage her broad-based corporate transactional practice to advise and support entrepreneurs, particularly those focused on social change.

 Cindy began her corporate practice at Gibson, Dunn & Crutcher, where she represented public-company, private-company, and individual clientele in a variety of corporate transactions.
 She also represented her firm as a seconded lawyer to Credit Suisse’s Asset Management Division.
 Cindy fluently speaks Mandarin, Chinese and is a motivated and enthusiastic advocate who thrives in environments requiring innovation, collaboration, and tremendous attention to detail and organization.